Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 }

-This is another virtual function of SimpleController, which is called when the controller is detached from the target model or the entire project.
-The finalization process corresponding to the initialization process done in the configure function is usually written in this function.
+This is another SimpleController virtual function, called when the controller is detached from the target model or entire project.
+Termination processing corresponding to the configure function’s initialization is typically written in this function.